mauritssilvis/challenges/java/java-project-intellij/README.md

 ##### Java Development Kit

 This project is configured to run with the [Adoptium](https://adoptium.net/) distribution of the Java Development Kit (JDK) 21.
-This setting can be reviewed in IntelliJ IDEA's project settings or the file [misc.xml](.idea/misc.xml).
+This setting can be reviewed in IntelliJ IDEA’s project settings or the file [misc.xml](.idea/misc.xml).

 ## 2. Issues and solutions